Kerbalism/Kerbalism/CONTRIBUTING.md

 [forum thread](https://forum.kerbalspaceprogram.com/index.php?/topic/172400-131142-kerbalism-v1413/), let other people know what you are working on, ask for Feedback, talk about the mod.
 This is crucial to avoid merge conflicts, duplicated or unnecessary work.

-## Using Git and GitLab
+## Using Git and GitHub

 Git is a distributed version control system used by a myriad of projects, including big players like the Linux Kernel, Android or even Windows!
 While Git in its simplest form is "only" a version control system, it also enables collaboration in a way that no other version control system ever could.

-To aid with this collaboration GitLab was created.
-GitLab is first and foremost a hoster for Git repositories.
+To aid with this collaboration GitHub was created.
+GitHub is first and foremost a hoster for Git repositories.
 But it also includes tools for bug tracking, documentation, and even some light project management.

-If you want to contribute to the Kerbalism Mod, it is highly recommended to familiarize yourself with Git and GitLab.
+If you want to contribute to the Kerbalism Mod, it is highly recommended to familiarize yourself with Git and GitHub.
 Luckily, there are many good guides out there.

 If you want to get into the depths of Git, this (online) book is recommended: